ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *onContentPinChanged*

-The *onContentPinChanged* event is triggered whenever the Content PIN setting is updated.
-This event notifies users that the PIN used to control access to restricted content has been changed.
-It ensures that users are aware of any modifications to this security feature, which is typically used to manage access to specific content based on parental controls or other restrictions.
+This event is triggered whenever the content PIN is updated or changed.
+The content PIN is a security feature used to restrict access to certain types of content or actions, such as purchases or viewing restricted material.
+Users may update their content PIN to enhance privacy and control over their viewing experience.
+This event ensures that any changes to the content PIN are recognized and appropriately handled by the system.

 ### Related Functions
-[setContentPin](#setContentPin) : This function triggers the event when a new Content PIN is set or an existing one is updated.
-It validates the PIN format (four decimal digits) and applies the change, which then dispatches the *onContentPinChanged* event.
+[setContentPin](#setContentPin) : This function allows users to update the content PIN.
+When the PIN is successfully changed using this function, the `onContentPinChanged` event is triggered to notify the system of the update.

-[getContentPin](#getContentPin) : This function retrieves the current Content PIN.
-While it does not directly trigger the event, it is closely related as it allows users to verify the updated PIN after the event is triggered.
+[getContentPin](#getContentPin) : This function retrieves the current content PIN.
+While it does not directly trigger the event, it is closely related as it provides access to the PIN that may have been updated through the event.

 ### Parameters